 In certain cases, you need bloodwork to determine more information about your health.
-At AFM Healthcare, with locations in Winter Park and Oviedo, Florida, the team of board-certified doctors performs comprehensive testing to accurately diagnose and provide the right care.
+At AFM Healthcare, with locations in Lake Nona, Winter Park and Oviedo, Florida, the team of board-certified doctors performs comprehensive testing to accurately diagnose and provide the right care.
 To schedule an appointment for a consultation about testing and bloodwork, call the office closest to you or book your appointment online today.

 Bloodwork helps your doctor at AFM Healthcare check for certain markers that can detect disease or deficiencies in your body.
 It can also determine your heart’s condition or a particular ailment.

 The results of your bloodwork are measured against what is considered normal.
 These expectations depend on such factors as your age, gender, and other components pertaining to your health.

 If your results show abnormalities, you can rely on your doctor’s expertise for an accurate diagnosis and appropriate treatment.

 Bloodwork allows your medical professional at AFM Healthcare to learn about your overall health and well-being.
 It also provides a more in-depth look at the function of your organs and helps to determine the success of certain treatments you might be using to support your body.

 Your doctor might require bloodwork to:

 Bloodwork can also be used to determine the root cause of any symptoms you might be experiencing.

 Bloodwork offers a complete blood count (CBC), which allows your doctor to see if you have any blood disorders.
 Your blood test measures: